therealemjy/eth-graphql/README.md

 ### Uint and Int

-Mapped to custom scalar `BigInt` that accepts an integer or a string when being passed as input and is always returned as a string in the GraphQL schema.
+Mapped to the custom scalar `BigInt`.
+It accepts an integer or a string as input and always returns a string in the GraphQL schema.

 e.g. ABI: